This article will take you through ten ways you can explore Iceland on a budget in 2023, plus eight iconic things to do in Iceland that are FREE!

 Unless you’ve been living under a rock, you’ve heard about the beauty of Iceland.
 It has striking natural beauty and a rugged, dramatic landscape – it really is packed full of breathtaking sights!

 And you’ve probably also heard that it is expensive to visit.
-So if you’re thinking about visiting, you need to know how to make your trip to Iceland low-cost.
+So if you’re thinking about visiting, you may to know how to have a cheap holiday to Iceland.
 After all, you don’t want to max out your credit cards or run out of money halfway through your trip!

 Disclosure: This article contains affiliate links.
 These are links to products or experiences I recommend and if you were to buy something after clicking on them, I may earn a small commission at no extra cost to you.
 Any earnings go towards the upkeep of this blog, which I appreciate.

-A lot of the northern European countries are expensive compared to the rest of the world – but, according to Numbeo’s Cost of Living Index, Iceland currently ranks as the fourth most expensive country in the world.
+A lot of the northern European countries are expensive compared to the rest of the world – but, according to Numbeo’s Cost of Living Index, Iceland ranks as the eighth most expensive country in the world in 2023.
 And according to this report, staying in hotels is 10-32% more expensive in Reykjavík than in other Nordic capitals; prices of restaurants and lodging are more than the EU average by 44%.

 My experience bears this out: I think Iceland is up there as probably the most expensive place I’ve visited (more than Denmark and Sweden).
 To give you a flavour, I couldn’t find a hotel room or an Airbnb in Vik for less than £300 when I went a couple of years ago in the summer.
-And budget hotels with shared bathrooms were not less than £120 a night.
+And budget hotels with shared bathrooms were not less than £120 a night for my dates.